TamesB/pvegenerator/README.md

   ![My projects](/examples/MijnProjecten.png)
 - First status appending to each rule
   ![First status appendage](/examples/EersteStatus.png)
-- After first status got sent over, opposing party responds to these
+- After first status got sent over, rules get divided in the three tabs, opposing party responds to these
   ![Checklist further](/examples/CheckList.png)
 - Download the ruleset as PDF or as zip with all attachments
   ![Download PvE](/examples/PvEDownload.png)